hackclub/hackclub/workshops/memory_game/README.md

 It's your turn to customize.

 - Use your creativity and go wild with the styles.
-You can use the desired theme, and create different card games.
+You can use the desired theme and create different card games.
-- The game consists of an even number of cards, you can add different levels with the different dimensions of the board, eg:- 3 x 4, 4 x 4, 6 x 4, etc.
+- The game consists of an even number of cards.
+You can add different levels with the different dimensions of the board, e.g.:- 3 x 4, 4 x 4, 6 x 4, etc.
 - For more functionality of the game, you can add a timer, track the number of moves.
-- You can also add two-player mode with more number of cards.
+- You can also add a two-player mode with more number of cards.
-- Also there are many ways of creating the board.
-If you are good in JavaScript, use `innerHTML` method for adding cards to the board.
+- Also, there are many ways of creating the board.
+If you are good at JavaScript, use the `innerHTML` method for adding cards to the board.

-Hope you love this workshop! :v: <br>
+I hope you love this workshop! :v: <br>
-After customising, do share with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).
+After customizing, do share with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).
 I'd love to see your project.

 ## Inspiration